How do I make my application?

 Once issued with a new licence, transfer licences will no longer be required.
 However, licence holders will be required to transport specified animal pathogens safely to comply with their licence condition.

 This does not fall within the remit of HSE.
 A separate licence is required under the Importation of Animal Pathogens Order (IAPO) 1980.
-These licences are issued by the Animal Plant Health Agency Imports Team.
+These general licences are issued by the Animal Plant Health Agency Imports Team.
 An IAPO licence will only be issued if the applicant holds a SAPO licence to hold/work with the specified animal pathogen concerned.

 If you disagree with any licensing decision, you should contact HSE and raise the matter with the licensing team.
 This should be done via email.